theo-allnutt-bioinformatics/standard_conditions/README.md

 # standard_conditions
-Standard conditions for provisions of bioinformatic services and / or training.
+Standard conditions for provision of bioinformatic services and / or training.

 Provider:
 Theodore Richard Allnutt